grip-on-software/monetdb-import/Database_structure.md

     -   **low_target** - INT: Norm value at which the category changes from yellow to red.
     -   **comment** - TEXT: Comment for technical debt targets describing the reason of the norm change.
+This is the empty string if no comment is provided or NULL if it could not be obtained.

 ## Docker dashboard tables (BigBoat)